Design Documentation Samples

 Customers: Combat designers and gameplay engineers.

 This document describes the high-level systems requirements for an aggressor management system.
 It uses the example of an Action RPG, but this system ultimately applies to any type of action game with AI combat systems.
-However, note that many details of how to apply it properly relate to how a given game is meant to play, how the game's AI controllers work, and other deeper nuances of behavior management.
+The full technical implementation of such a system relies on knowing how a given game is meant to play, how the game's AI controllers work, and other deeper nuances of behavior management.

 Level and Mission Design